ZoltanSzeleczki/RadioZ/README.md

-# RadioZ (internet radio and Google assistant in an old wooden radio case) ::: PYTHON project
+# RadioZ (internet radio and Google AI in an old wooden radio case) ::: PYTHON project

 To do this project was very important for me.
 I love (old) radios, electronics, programming, linux, and drilling, carving as well.
 I had to use many of my capabilities to finish it.